terraform-provider-openstack/terraform-provider-openstack/docs/resources/networking_bgp_speaker_v2.md

 Manages a V2 Neutron BGP Speaker resource within OpenStack.

-This resource allows you to configure a BGP speaker that can be associated with a BGP peer to exchange routing information.
+This resource allows you to configure a BGP speaker that can be associated with a BGP peer and a dynamic routing agent to exchange routing information.

 ## Example Usage